tomas55/aws-gpu-docker-guide/README.md

 ![Architecture](images/architecture-diagram.jpg)

 Images to be processed are uploaded to S3 bucket.
 The S3 bucket is configured to notify an SQS queue on new images uploaded.
 A Cloudwatch alert reads a message number in the SQS queue and launches autoscaling actions of an autoscaling policy when the number of messages is changed.
 The autoscaling group launches or terminates EC2 instances according step scaling policies.
 Each EC2 instance uses a customized AMI which has Nvidia CUDA drivers and nvidia-docker and registers into a AWS ECS cluster.
-An ECS task from a defintion in the cluster is launched - a docker container with the application code is loaded from ECR registry and started.
+An ECS task from a definition in the cluster is launched - a docker container with the application code is loaded from ECR registry and started.
 The application reads  messages from the queue and processes the images from S3 until the queue is empty and the autoscaling group stops all EC2 instances.

 ## Configuration
 ### Create SQS queue